-Covid has left a recovery challenge across parts of the business environment, but the potential for a sustainable and resilient environment for our businesses, our workforce and our communities are huge, some of the activities that will support this are;
+COVID-19 has left a recovery challenge across parts of the business environment, but the potential for a sustainable and resilient environment for our businesses, our workforce and our communities is huge.
+Some of the activities that will support this are;

-- Maintaining an up to date and relevant Local Plan. - A substantial investment in Grimsby Town Centre with repurposed creative business space and family leisure activities; - Freeport status bringing increased trade and investment, innovation and the promise of high value jobs to the area; - Renewable energy emerging technologies and opportunities through innovation for businesses and our workforce; - A focus on industrial development to support our growing businesses and attract new investment; - Activities to support greater engagement in culture, heritage, leisure and tourism through events and creative workspace.
+- Maintaining an up to date and relevant Local Plan; - A substantial investment in Grimsby Town Centre with re-purposed creative business space and family leisure activities; - Investment in priority projects for Cleethorpes Town Centre and the resort to enhance the future tourism offer; - Freeport status bringing increased trade and investment, innovation and the promise of high value jobs to the area; - Renewable energy emerging technologies and opportunities through innovation for businesses and our workforce; - A focus on industrial development to support our growing businesses and attract new investment; - Activities to support greater engagement in culture, heritage, leisure and tourism through events and creative workspace as outlined in the Creativity Strategy.

-The government's Ten Point Plan for a Green Industrial Revolution and Energy White Paper entitled 'Powering our Net Zero Future' offers opportunity for investment across the borough and links in with our own Carbon Road Map.
+The Government's Ten Point Plan for a Green Industrial Revolution and Energy White Paper entitled 'Powering our Net Zero Future' offers opportunity for investment across the borough and links in with our own Carbon Road Map.

-Restore, Reshape and Replenish: Our Economic Recovery Plan includes these three roadmaps to guide us through the coming months.
-The information will be updated to respond to changes, challenges, and opportunities as they emerge and will feed into our emerging Economic Strategy refresh.
-By creating an environment where businesses flourish and ensuring that our residents have access to the necessary skills to adjust to a changing business environment, we will create new opportunities for the local workforce.
+Restore, Reshape and Replenish

+Our Economic Recovery Plan includes these three roadmaps to guide us through the COVID-19 pandemic and beyond.
+The information will be updated to respond to changes, challenges, and opportunities as they emerge and will feed into our Economic Strategy action plan.
+By creating an environment where businesses flourish and ensuring that our residents have access to the necessary skills to adjust to a changing business environment, we will create new opportunities for the local workforce, now and in the future.

 Key elements include:

-The Strategic Housing Plan: This has been established to deliver housing objectives and overall vision by defining the main challenges within housing, including, creating new homes, preventing and reducing homelessness by diversifying and improving the temporary 'move on' accommodation offer for those in genuine housing need.
+The Strategic Housing Plan

+This has been established to deliver housing objectives and overall vision by defining the main challenges within housing including, creating new homes, preventing and reducing homelessness by diversifying and improving the temporary 'move on' accommodation offer for those in genuine housing need.
 The Plan seeks to reduce empty property within the community, as well as delivering on key strategies/plans through appropriate engagement, consultation and joint working with stakeholders.
-Four key strategic priorities have emerged, from the Strategic Housing Action Plan, which will support the delivery of the Council's vision.
-These include.
+Four key strategic priorities have emerged from the Strategic Housing Action Plan, which will support the delivery of the Council's vision.